-Increase your chances of being crowned the next pub quiz team winners by learning these 17 super interesting facts about Guinea-Bissau!
+Looking to boost your knowledge of the big wide world and increase your chances of being crowned the next pub quiz champion?
+Get started by learning these 17 fun facts about Guinea-Bissau!

 - Formerly Portuguese Guinea, Guinea-Bissau is a country in West Africa, off the shores of the Atlantic Ocean.
 It also includes numerous offshore islands of varying sizes.

 - Its nearest countries are Senegal to the north and Guinea to the east and south east.

 - It has an area of 13,946 square miles (36,120 square kilometers).

 - If using your own transport to get to Guinea-Bissau, make sure you write down its coordinates of 12.0000° N, 15.0000°

 - Guinea-Bissau’s population was 1.968 million in 2020.